'Up the Wahs!': Barry Soper's message after successful open-heart surgery

 “There’s a whole series of young deaths in the family and I suspect that probably all of them had the issue that I’m confronting now,” said Soper, who is in his very early 70s.

-“And like me, they didn’t go for a test because they are males and they thought ‘it’s ok – I’m just a bit short of breath, I’ll get over this’.
+“And like me, they didn’t go for a test because they are males and they thought ‘it’s okay – I’m just a bit short of breath, I’ll get over this’.

 “I think men tend to do that more often than not.
 I think the lesson out of all of this is, listen to your body, read your body, but more importantly, listen to your wife.”